 Simultaneously, AFAS reenergized efforts to grow its long established Education Fund.

-Since our inception in 1942, AFAS has been committed to helping Air Force members and their families realize their academic goals.
+Incorporated in 1942, AFAS has been committed to helping Air Force and Space Force members and their families realize their academic goals.
 To this day, education support remains a vital part of the AFAS mission.
 The Air Force Aid Society Education Fund continues to thrive, allowing the Society to provide more than $6 million in education support annually.

 Learn how you can help the Air Force Aid Society Education Fund continue to thrive.